winterstein/data-pivot/README.md

     tuesday: {apples:2, pears:1}
   }

-  // Reverse the map: What days did I buy apples?
+  // Reverse the map: What day did I buy pears?
-  // Multiple values will become an array, single values will be left as-is. var daysByFruit = pivot(mydata,'day -> fruit -> n', 'fruit -> day').run();
+  var daysByFruit = pivot(mydata,'day -> fruit -> n', 'fruit -> day').run();
+  // Multiple values become an array, single values are left as-is.
-  // output is {apples:['monday','tuesday'], pears:'tuesday'}
+  // So the output is {apples:['monday','tuesday'], pears:'tuesday'}

   // Suppose we always want arrays, even if there's only one value.
   // Use mode('array') like this:
   var daysByFruit = pivot(mydata,'day -> fruit -> n', 'fruit -> day').mode('array').run();
   // output is {apples:['monday','tuesday'], pears:['tuesday']}

-  // forget the day (this will sum over the days) var totalPerFruit = pivot(mydata,'day -> fruit -> n', 'fruit -> n').run();
+  // Forget the day (this will sum over the days) var totalPerFruit = pivot(mydata,'day -> fruit -> n', 'fruit -> n').run();
   // output is {apples:3, pears:1}